Breakthrough/PySceneDetect/docs/cli/detectors.rst

 Options
 ------------------------------------------------------------------------

-.. option:: --threshold VAL, -t VAL
+.. option:: -t VAL, --threshold VAL

-  Threshold value (float) that the calculated frame score must exceed to trigger a new scene (see frame metric adaptive_ratio in stats file). [default: ``3.0``]
+  Threshold (float) that frame score must exceed to trigger a cut.
+Refers to "adaptive_ratio" in stats file.

+  Default: ``3.0``

-.. option:: --min-content-val VAL, -c VAL
+.. option:: -c VAL, --min-content-val VAL

-  Minimum threshold (float) that the content_val must exceed in order to register as a new cene.
-This is calculated the same way that ``detect-content`` calculates frame score. [default: ``15.0``]
+  Minimum threshold (float) that "content_val" must exceed to trigger a cut.

+  Default: ``15.0``

-.. option:: --min-delta-hsv VAL, -d VAL
+.. option:: -d VAL, --min-delta-hsv VAL

-  [DEPRECATED] Use -c/--min-content-val instead. [default: ``15.0``]
+  [DEPRECATED] Use :option:`-c/--min-content-val <-c>` instead.

+  Default: ``15.0``

-.. option:: --frame-window VAL, -f VAL
+.. option:: -f VAL, --frame-window VAL

-  Size of window (number of frames) before and after each frame to average together in order to detect deviations from the mean. [default: ``2``]
+  Size of window to detect deviations from mean.
+Represents how many frames before/after the current one to use for mean.

+  Default: ``2``

-.. option:: --weights, -w
+.. option:: -w, --weights

-  Weights of the 4 components used to calculate content_val in the form (delta_hue, delta_sat, delta_lum, delta_edges). [default: ``1.000, 1.000, 1.000, 0.000``]
+  Weights of 4 components ("delta_hue", "delta_sat", "delta_lum", "delta_edges") used to calculate "content_val".

+  Default: ``1.000, 1.000, 1.000, 0.000``

-.. option:: --luma-only, -l
+.. option:: -l, --luma-only

-  Only consider luma (brightness) channel.
+  Only use luma (brightness) channel.
 Useful for greyscale videos.
-Equivalent to setting -w/--weights to 0, 0, 1, 0.
+Equivalent to "--weights 0 0 1 0".

-.. option:: --kernel-size N, -k N
+.. option:: -k N, --kernel-size N

   Size of kernel for expanding detected edges.
-Must be odd integer greater than or equal to 3.
-If unset, kernel size is estimated using video resolution. [default: ``auto``]
+Must be odd number >= 3.
+If unset, size is estimated using video resolution.

+  Default: ``auto``

-.. option:: --min-scene-len TIMECODE, -m TIMECODE
+.. option:: -m TIMECODE, --min-scene-len TIMECODE

   Minimum length of any scene.
-Overrides global min-scene-len (-m) setting.
-TIMECODE can be specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn.
+Overrides global option :option:`-m/--min-scene-len <scenedetect -m>`.
+TIMECODE can be specified in frames (:option:`-m=100 <-m>`), in seconds with `s` suffix (:option:`-m=3.5s <-m>`), or timecode (:option:`-m=00:01:52.778 <-m>`).

+.. program:: scenedetect detect-content

 ``detect-content``
 ========================================================================

 Perform content detection algorithm on input video.

-When processing each frame, a score (from 0 to 255.0) is calculated representing the difference in content from the previous frame (higher = more difference).
-A change in scene is triggered when this value exceeds the value set for ``-t``/``--threshold``.
-This value is the *content_val* column in a statsfile.
+For each frame, a score from 0 to 255.0 is calculated which represents the difference in content between the current and previous frame (higher = more different).
+A cut is generated when a frame score exceeds :option:`-t/--threshold <-t>`.
+Frame scores are saved under the "content_val" column in a statsfile.

-Frame scores are calculated from several components, which are used to generate a final weighted value with ``-w``/``--weights``.
-These are also recorded in the statsfile if set.
-Currently there are four components:
+Scores are calculated from several components which are also recorded in the statsfile:

  - *delta_hue*: Difference between pixel hue values of adjacent frames.